-In addition, Greenpeace and Facebook will collaborate in the promotion of renewable energy and encourage major utilities to develop renewable energy sources.
-(See the agreement here)
+In addition, Greenpeace climate campaigners and Facebook’s head of sustainability will collaborate in the promotion renewable energy and encourage major utilities to develop renewable energy sources.
+(See the agreement here.)

 You can see Facebook’s announcement of our collaboration on their Green Page.
 And don’t forget to let them know if you ‘like’ it!

 The campaign to green Facebook took off in February 2010, just after the company announced its plan to build a data centre that would run on electricity made primarily by burning coal.

 Hundreds of thousands of people all over the world got involved.
 Celebrities and students joined Greenpeace volunteers and activists from Argentina to Zimbabwe, and in every city where Facebook has offices.
 We demonstrated with photos, humor, petitions, videos, music, and dance — and an airship flying over Facebook’s HQ in Palo Alto, California.
 Campaign supporters even set a Guinness world record (for the most Facebook comments in 24 hours).

 The energy used to power data centres, such as those which run the websites and online services of Facebook, Apple, Microsoft, Twitter and other major IT companies is enormous, totalling more than 2 percent of US electricity demand, and is projected to grow 12 percent or more each year.

 Videos, pictures and other data are stored in this high tech “cloud” to deliver data to homes and offices in real time.
 If the cloud was a country, it would be the 5th largest in terms of electricity use, worldwide.